 Click On Photos to enlarge

-The above pictured post card was sent from Menomonee Falls in December 1918 (following the November 11 armistice at the end of the First World War) to Andrew Riehle Jr. It appears to read, in part, as follows: “Dear Brother, did not hear from you for a long time. (?) is worrying that you don’t write.
+The below pictured post card was sent from Menomonee Falls in December 1918 (following the November 11 armistice at the end of the First World War) to Andrew Riehle Jr. It appears to read, in part, as follows: “Dear Brother, did not hear from you for a long time. (?) is worrying that you don’t write.
 We got a letter from George.
 He is in France.
 He thought that you are in France… (?)”

 The photograph to the right is thought to have been taken in the 1930’s and is said to picture Andrew L. Riehle (son of Andrew F).
 The woman on the left in the dark dress is thought to be Andrew’s wife, Marie (Schnider) Riehle, but we would appreciate confirmation of this and any information on the younger woman.

-See also our brief article on the actor, Richard Riehle
+See also our brief article on actor

 who is from this branch of the family.